 Planning for Florida’s Rising Tides

 Researchers are testing adaptation approaches and created a toolkit of flexible adaptation methods and resources applicable to a variety of situations.
 The study’s GIS and marsh migration modeling data are being used by Flagler County to see how sea level rise can be integrated into the county’s floodplain management plan.
-Project partners include the Guana Tolomato National Estuarine Research Reserve and University of Florida.
+The University of Florida is a project partner.
 (2017)

 Partners: Guana Tolomato Matanzas National Estuarine Research Reserve, NOAA Office for Coastal Management, University of Florida